 The average cost to study abroad was $14,295 per semester in 2019.
 Your costs, however, will depend on your college’s or university’s affiliated study abroad programs and the average living expenses of where you want to go.
 Start by checking with your school for specific program pricing.

 Ask your school’s study abroad department about available resources to help pay for overseas study.

 For example, Iowa State University offers a sample budget sheet for a semester abroad in Germany.
-After host institution tuition and fees, room and board, insurance, meals, airfare, books, supplies, and other potential costs and fees, the study abroad program could cost $13,580.
+The total—after host institution tuition and fees, room and board, insurance, airfare, books, supplies, and other costs—is estimated at $13,305.

-While every program differs in price, there may be some consistent expenses that every college student studying abroad can expect to pay.
-Understanding what those are can help you plan your study abroad budget better.
+While every program differs in price, there are some expenses every college student should expect to pay.
+Understanding what those are can help you finance your study abroad journey.